On the Radio (Donna Summer song): Martine McCutcheon version

-English singer and actress Martine McCutcheon covered "On the Radio" and released it as the second single from her second album, Wishing, on January 22, 2001.
+English actress Martine McCutcheon covered "On the Radio" and released it as the second single from her second album, Wishing (2000), on January 22, 2001.
 Her version was produced by John Poppo.
-Although it became McCutcheon's fifth consecutive top-ten hit on the UK Singles Chart, peaking at number seven, it is to date her last single to appear within the top 100 on the UK chart, and it would be her last single until 2017's "Say I'm Not Alone".
+Although it became McCutcheon's fifth consecutive top-10 hit on the UK Singles Chart, peaking at number seven, it was her last single to appear within the top 100, and it would remain her last single release until 2017's "Say I'm Not Alone".
 In Ireland, "On the Radio" reached number 18, matching the peak of the original.